kalaiser/awesome-cdk/readme.md

 ## Related Projects

 - [jsii](https://github.com/awslabs/jsii) - javascript interop interface, the technology the CDK uses to release to multiple programming langauges.
+- [punchcard](https://github.com/punchcard/punchcard) - typescript framework to unify infrastructure and runtime code for the CDK, so you can declare constructs and implement runtime logic within the context of one node.js application.

 ## Tips & Tricks